Skip to content

 systeminfo

-NOTE: In the provided output, we can identify the system as a Windows 7 Pro – Build 7601 – x64-based (64-bit).
-Additionally, it shows that three hotfixes have been installed on this host.
+Note: In the provided output, we can identify the system as Windows 7 Pro – Build 7601 – x64-based (64-bit).
+It also shows that three hotfixes have been installed on this host.

-2. To obtain more specific details about the installed hotfixes, use the following command:
+2. To obtain more details about the installed hotfixes, use:

 wmic qfe get Caption,Description,HotFixID,InstalledOn

-NOTE: Microsoft has shifted from using MS bulletin numbers (e.g., “MS17-010”) for their disclosed vulnerabilities.
-Starting in late 2017/early 2018, Microsoft now references vulnerabilities using the CVE (Common Vulnerabilities and Exposures) system.
-As a result, modern kernel exploits are labeled with CVE-20XX-XXXX identifiers.
+Note: Microsoft has shifted away from using MS bulletin numbers (e.g., “MS17-010”) to reference vulnerabilities.
+Since late 2017/early 2018, Microsoft uses the CVE (Common Vulnerabilities and Exposures) system.
+Modern kernel exploits are labeled with CVE-20XX-XXXX identifiers.

 1. Run the systeminfo command on the target machine to gather system information.
 Copy the output and save it to a TXT file on the attacker machine.